Patriarchal clan system: Overview

-The Zhou people had the custom of building Jongmyo early on, and the clan temple housed a Spirit tablet representing the ancestor, and the number of "temples" built inside depended on the hierarchical status of the patriarch.
+The Zhou people had the custom of building ancestral temples early on, and the clan temple housed a Spirit tablet representing the ancestor, and the number of shrines built inside depended on the hierarchical status of the patriarch.
 In addition to rituals, the temples were also used for major ceremonies and decisions, and had the character of a ceremonial hall.
 This respect for the ancestors strengthened the unity within the clan and stabilized the social structure.
-Complementing the clan temple system was the clan tomb system, in which nobles and state officials were buried en masse in public cemeteries during the Western Zhou and Spring and Autumn periods.
+Complementing the clan temple system was the clan tomb system, in which nobles and state officials were buried en masse in public cemeteries during the Western Zhou and Spring and Autumn period.
 According to the three books of rites, all clansmen should be buried in the clan tomb, except for the murderous dead.
 The patriarch sometimes had to go to the clan tomb to report the ancestors when there was an urgent matter.